Use the following steps to do an install of the Designer Launcher on a Windows operating system from the Home tab of the Gateway Webpage:

 From the Gateway Webpage, click the Download button for the Ignition Designer Launcher.

-- Ignition knows what platform you're running, and will display it on the Download button.
-The Designer Launcher is available for htese operating system: Windows, Mac OS, or Linux.
+Ignition knows what platform you're running, and will display it on the Download button.
+The Designer Launcher is also available for these operating systems: Windows, Mac OS, or Linux.
+In this example, we are running on Windows.

 - The Select Additional Tasks window will open.
 Here, you can select additional tasks that you would like to setup to perform while installing the Designer Launcher.
 It's a good idea to check the Create a desktop shortcut box so it's easily accessible when you want to open the Designer Launcher.
 Click Next.